Lilin2015/Author---HydraMarker/README.md

 # Author---HydraMarker

-Due to some commercial protection issues, this demon has been withdrawn.
+Due to some commercial protection issues, this demon has been temporally withdrawn.

-It will be republished once we fix the problem.
+It will be back within 2023.